ironmonk88/monks-chat-timer/README.md

 # Monk's Chat Timer
 Add-On Module for Foundry VTT
-It's just a bunch of little things to make the program run a little smoother and look a little better.
-But a lot are based on personal preference.
+Create a chat card to display a count down timer

 ## Installation
 Simply use the install module screen within the FoundryVTT setup